Best Things to Do in Arles, France

 This architectural jewel of Arles hosts festivals of all kinds every year, some of which are festivals of photography, costumes, or cinema, among other arts.

-Like the amphitheater, this place can also be visited by paying a ticket, although the ideal is to attend an event in this place and enjoy the acoustics and the show in this Roman theater with a Greek essence.
+A great idea is to attend an event in this place and enjoy the acoustics and the show in this Roman theater with a Greek essence.

 Check out the tourist office in Arles for prices and opening times.